dpendleton22/valuebyerror/_posts/2020-01-18-mil_sac_data_prep.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Now that we have our column we can simply drop the existing "Unnamed: 3_level_1" column because "playing_home" represents the same thing now</p>
+<p>Now that we have our column we can simply drop the existing "Unnamed: 3_level_1" column because "playing_home" represents the same thing now but with true and false values</p>

 </div>
 </div>